pp4rs/2019-foundations-uzh/docs/material.md

         - [part two][6]
         - *beware* - these are from an older version of the course, so there are differences
 * Git on your machine
+    - slides: *to uploaded on Thursday*
     - [Lachlan's terminal commands][7]
         - this is what we entered in to our terminal today

 ### Day Two - Thursday 14 Feb:

 * Using Git to collaborate
+     - slides: *to uploaded on Thursday*
 * Introduction to `R`

 <!-- here's the links -->